Shankaboot: Additional elements in Shankaboot

-In Autumn 2010, Shankaboot released “Shankactive”, an online forum and showcase platform for creative talent in the Middle East.
+In Autumn 2010, Shankabout released “Shankactive”, an online forum and showcase platform for creative talent in the Middle East.
 This platform enabled Shankaboot viewers to participate in creating their own stories through various media and visual means.
 In parallel with the launch of “Shankactive”, young Lebanese were trained in video production and storytelling through a series of workshops.

 Production

-The production of the first season of Shankaboot took place in Beirut in December, 2009, largely in the area of Burj-Hammoud, a densely populated town on the Eastern borders of Beirut.
+The production of the first season of Shankabout took place in Beirut in December, 2009, largely in the area of Burj-Hammoud, a densely populated town on the Eastern borders of Beirut.
 The second season of Shankaboot was filmed in Beirut and the Bekaa Valley.
 The third season was filmed again in Beirut during July 2010.
 The fourth and fifth seasons were released in 2011.
 Shankaboot was produced by Batoota Films in Association the BBC World Service Trust and The Welded Tandem Picture Company.